timboettiger/action-replay-mk-iii/README.md

 - a region adapter
 - a cheat code device
 - a cheat code finder (trainer)
-- a real-time code injector
+- a real-time opcode injector
 - a cheat code database
 - a mouse or joypad-driven user interface